-Baby vine weevils grow from little white eggs laid in the plant’s roots - very difficult to see.
+Baby vine weevils grow from little eggs laid in the plant’s roots - which are very difficult to see.
 They hatch into 10mm long ‘C’ shaped grubs with cream coloured bodies and brown heads.
 The little vandals, unseen, simply munch away at the root system until either they are caught or the plant first yellows, then wilts and collapses through lack of sustenance.